The SQLite instr()

 string

-is the source string that INSTR function searches for the substring
+is the input string that instr() function searches for the substring

 substring

-is the substring that is used to search.
+is the substring that you want to search.

 Return Type